zey9991/research_report/pendle/v2fee/relative/V2 Fee Optimization Relative.md

 - In the table, "Order" represents the highest degree term included in the model.
 For example, "Order 5" means that terms up to the fifth power are included in the model.
 - The asterisk (*) indicates the optimal choice for each criterion.

-As can be seen, both AIC and adjusted R2R^2R2 suggest including up to the 8th-degree terms, while BIC supports a model with up to the 5th degree.
+As can be seen, both AIC and adjusted R-squared suggest including up to the 8th-degree terms, while BIC supports a model with up to the 5th degree.
 We can further examine the parameter estimates for both models to make a more informed decision:

 First, here are the regression coefficients and their significance for the 5th-degree model: